GTAmodding/gta3script-specs/SPECIFICATION.md

 #### TEXT_LABEL

-An *TEXT_LABEL parameter* accepts an argument only if it is an identifier.
+A *TEXT_LABEL parameter* accepts an argument only if it is an identifier.
 If the identifier begins with a dollar character (`$`), its suffix must reference a variable of text label type and such a variable is the actual argument.
 Otherwise, the identifier is a text label.

 #### VAR_TEXT_LABEL